yanakhorolska/yanakhorolska/README.md

 ### Hi there 👋

+My name is Yana.😊
+I'm ukrainian, but now i'm living in Poland.
+I have a beautiful family - my husband and my little cat Siri.🥰 I love programming🤤

+I’m currently working as a manager in the recruitment department💼

+But...

+I’m currently learning programming and my dream is to become a programmer😊

+I am open to suggestions, to training.
+Programming is what I like and I will do it with all my heart😊
 <!--
 **yanakhorolska/yanakhorolska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.